 Determining how to pay for graduate school can be as challenging as deciding which academic program is best for you.
 Hartford International University tries to facilitate the decision-making process by offering financial aid to eligible students.
-Danielle LaVine is the financial aid administrator and may be contacted at dlavine@hartsem.edu or 860-509-9511.
+The financial aid administrator may be contacted at registrar@hartfordinternational.edu or 860-509-9511.